ccnmtl/case-consortium/content/case/case_86.md

 "title": "Personal Foul? &lt;i&gt;Deadspin&lt;/i&gt; and an Iconic Athlete" "title_color": ""
 ---
-*CSJ-12-0042.0*

 This case looks at the differences between online and mainstream media to ask whether different editorial guidelines apply to the different platforms, and to question whether rules have changed.
-In August 2010, the editor for the online blog Deadspin, A.J.
+In August 2010, the editor for the online blog *Deadspin*, A.J.
 Daulerio, faced a decision.
 Should he pay for and publish graphic photos that famed Quarterback Brett Favre had allegedly sent to reporter Jenn Sterger?
-The Deadspin legal counselor had concerns.
+The *Deadspin* legal counselor had concerns.
 Sterger herself had refused to provide the photos.
 Daulerio had already published the story about the photos and associated text messages.
 What did the photos add?

-Epilogue, Teaching Note